How to start wildlife photography: Plan Your First Field Shoot With Confidence

 Many of my favourite shots were taken from indoors looking through the window!

-You don’t need to know every species, but a bit of background helps.
+You don’t need to memorise field guides—but a little knowledge helps.

 • Look up what animals are commonly spotted at your chosen site